Xrnah/Projects/APC - SoE/README.md

 Year/Term: Y3T1

 ## Indoor Air Quality Monitoring
-Part of a larger project, I am tasked to handle the integration of 4 pollutant sensors in a custom 3D printed base.
+As part of a larger project, I am tasked with integrating four pollutant sensors into a custom 3D-printed base.

 Sensors:
 - MQ131 (Ozone)